Your Ultimate Guide to Choosing the Perfect Garmin Fishfinder for Every Fishing Style in 2025

 CHIRPDeep water, fish arches1,000 ftMedium

-ClearVü™Bottom detail, structure scanning200–300 ftHigh
+ClearVü™Bottom detail, structure200–300 ftHigh

-UHDUltra-detailed structure in shallow waters100 ftVery High
+UHDUltra-detailed structure100 ftVery High

-Panoptix™Live forward & down sonar (3D)200 ftReal-Time
+Panoptix™Live forward & down sonar200 ftReal-Time

 3.2 GPS & Mapping

-• Waypoints: Mark fishing hotspots, docks, and danger zones
+• Waypoints: Mark hotspots and danger zones.

 • Charts:

-• LakeVü™ HD: 17,000+ U.S. lakes with 1 ft contours
+• LakeVü™ HD: Offers 1 ft contours for over 17,000 U.S. lakes.

-• Quickdraw™ Contours: Create custom maps on-the-fly
+• Quickdraw™ Contours: Create custom maps on-the-fly.

 3.3 Screen Size & Resolution